nychealth/EH-dataportal/content/key-topics/airquality/nyccas/map-text.md

     monitoring sites ranged from 2.6 to 21 micrograms per cubic meter.
 O3: >-
-    - Since the first summer (2009) when relatively cool temperatures contributed to lower levels of Ozone, citywide summertime average levels varied slightly year to year (ranging from 27.8 ppb to 32 ppb between 2010 and 2022), without a consistent trend.
+    - Since the first summer (2009) when relatively cool temperatures contributed to lower levels of ozone, citywide summertime average levels varied slightly year to year (ranging from 27.8 ppb to 32 ppb between 2010 and 2022), without a consistent trend.